Contractible stability spaces and faithful braid group actions: The C alabi- Y au- -category of a D ynkin quiver

 Unfortunately we do not yet know enough about the geometry of the stability spaces for the Calabi--Yau-$N$ categories constructed from Dynkin quivers of other types to deduce the analogous faithfulness of the braid group in those cases.
-In \S\ref{braid action free} we give an alternative proof of faithfulness which works for all Dynkin quivers.
-Although not phrased in these terms, the above proof is equivalent to showing that the action of $\braidQ$ on the combinatorial model $\mathrm{Int}^\circ\!\left(\catGQ{N}\right)$ of $\stabGQ{N}$ is free.
-The alternative proof in \S\ref{braid action free} proceeds by showing instead that the action of $\braidQ$ on $\tiltGQ{N}$ is free.
+In \S\ref{braid action free} we give an alternative proof of faithfulness which works for all Dynkin quivers (Corollary~\ref{braid action free 2}), which also provides a new proof of Theorem~\ref{thm:Deligne}.